Cheapest places to live in the UK by region

 To help you get started, we’ve rounded up the cheapest places to buy a first home in each region of the UK.

-It’s also important to remember that there are a few government schemes out there to help you buy your first home, including lifetime ISAs, a type of saving or investment account designed to help you save your deposit faster.
-With a lifetime ISA, you get a 25% government bonus on the money you put in, meaning you get free money towards your first home!
+There are government schemes out there to help you buy your first home, including lifetime ISAs, a type of saving or investment account designed to help you save your deposit faster.

 Where is it cheapest to buy a home in the North East?